Need further assistance?

 Whenever you buy a car, you should be provided with all of the relevant paperwork—including the MOT document.

 If you didn’t receive one, don’t panic!
 Here’s how to check for an MOT online.
-The Government allows you to check the MOT status of your vehicle online.
-All you need is the vehicle registration number, and you’ll be provided with a list of information about your car, and of course, if a valid MOT is in place.
+The Government allows you to perform an MOT check and check your mot status of your vehicle online.
+To access your vehicle's MOT status and vehicle's MOT history, simply enter your vehicle's registration or vehicle's registration number.
+This will provide you with a list of information about your car, including whether a valid MOT is in place.

-If you’d like to delve a little deeper, you can check the history of your vehicle MOT for any tests in England, Scotland or Wales since 2005.
-You’ll need the registration number and the 11-digit log book number (document V5C).
+If you’d like to delve a little deeper, you can check the vehicle’s mot history for any tests in England, Scotland or Wales since 2005.
+You’ll need the vehicle's registration number and the 11-digit log book number (document V5C).

 When does my MOT run out?

 Your MOT will run out at midnight on the date of expiry.
-However, if you have your car retested in the month prior to its expiration, you are awarded the full 12 months from its expiry date.
+The date your vehicle was tested determines the start of your new MOT period.
+However, if you have your car retested in the month prior to its MOT renewal date, you are awarded the full 12 months from its expiry date.

 How long does an MOT take?